-This is nothing to do with their ritual practice.
+This has nothing to do with their ritual practice.
 Though the composite characters may look at first sight like talismans, any cultured reader would enjoy reading (and deciphering) the poem.

 Li Manshan enjoys such word games, and puts me onto others like this:

 to be read thus:

 Variant versions of these can be found online.